 3. Do some keyword research (but not too much)

-However, keyword research can still provide domain name ideas.
-Google's keyword research tool is a good place to start (although you will need an Adwords account).
+Keyword research can provide great domain name ideas.
+Google's keyword research tool is a good place to start (although you will need a GoogleAds account).
 There are many free and paid-for tools you can use to find out which keywords your competitors are using including KeywordSpy and SEMrush.

 4. Plug initial domain name ideas into a thesaurus